RyanFullStack/csc-weather-app/README.md

 ![detailed](/src/images/readme/Detailed.png)

-The Detailed section displays a collection of information of weather info displayed in a table.
-Also has a live Student Wind Indicator at the top.
+The Detailed section displays a collection of weather info displayed in a table.
+It also has a live Student Wind Indicator at the top.
 If the winds go outside student range it will display "STUDENT WIND HOLD".
-If winds go over DZ limit, it will display "DZ WIND LIMIT HIT"
+If winds go over DZ limit, it will display "DZ WIND LIMIT HIT".

-If a custom jumprun is set in the staff only back-end, you will see it displayed here along with the footer.
+If a custom jumprun is set in the staff only back-end, you will see it displayed in this table along with the footer.

-The detailed section contains the only live link to view the loading area display.
+The detailed section contains the only link to view the loading area display.
 This is a desktop mode, made specifically for jumpers to view prior to boarding the aircraft via a monitor in the loading area.

+The detailed section contains the only link to view the safety card.
+This is a card given in person, along with the safety briefing, to visiting jumpers.
+Ask manifest for a copy if you haven't received one.

 These values will change with your settings.